Free Demo

 Accurate documentation of patient details

-Do not submit incorrect information about patients.
+Do not submit incorrect patient information.
 Make sure that you collect accurate information on your patients.
 Do confirm the data you have collected in case there are any mistakes.
 Important information such as the patient’s name, demographics, medical information, and insurance information must be gathered.
-Any error in the information documented can lead to claim denial, which can create another set of difficulties for your practice and its staff.
+Any error in the information documented can lead to claim denial, which can complicate your practice’s revenue cycle management and create another set of difficulties for your practice and its staff.
 In addition, make sure you have the complete details on the patients.
-Incomplete documentation of information can also lead to claim denials.
+Incomplete documentation of patient information can also lead to a claim denials.

 Check for eligibility and benefits verification before providing any services

 It is important that you check the insurance coverage and eligibility of the patients before providing any services.
-Many practices, in their hurry to submit claims within the given time frame, give less or no attention to proper eligibility or benefits verification, hampering the entire revenue cycle process.
+Many practices, in their hurry to submit claims within the given time frame, give less or no attention to proper eligibility and benefits verification, hampering the entire revenue cycle process.
 A lot of claim denials occur due to mistakes or errors in eligibility and benefits verification.
 This shows exactly why we need to do proper eligibility verification.
-Thus, you can improve the revenue of your practice and reduce any unnecessary loss of revenue.
+Thus, you can improve the revenue of your practice and reduce any unnecessary revenue loss.

 Error-free coding

-Make sure that you do the coding error-free before submitting the claims.
+Make sure that you do the coding error-free before claims submissions.
 Proper coding of insurance claims can be a really complex and time-consuming task for your practice staff.
 Getting the claim accepted on the first try itself is important for your practice, as claim denials can create havoc in your practice.
 Since it is a complex process, extra attention or care needs to be taken while coding for your insurance claims.
-Remember, even a tiny mistake in it can cause claim denials, which can delay the entire payment process.
+Remember, even a tiny mistake in it can cause claim denials, which can delay the entire payment process and disrupt your practice’s revenue cycle management.

 Make the process patient-friendly

 It is no secret that patients are the most important aspect of a practice.
 They determine the success or failure of your practice.
-Therefore, the main priority of your practice should be to make them feel comfortable and at ease by making the complex RCM process easier and simpler for them.
-Patients should be notified about their responsibilities and payment options before providing the services so that they know what to expect while availing the services and are not exposed to any surprises.
-The longer the patient stays confused about the RCM process, the longer it will take for them to make the payment.
+Therefore, the main priority of your practice should be to make them feel comfortable and at ease by making the complex revenue cycle management process easier and simpler for them.
+Patients should be notified about their responsibilities and payment options before providing the services so that they know what to expect while availing the services.
+The longer the patient stays confused about the revenue cycle management process, the longer it will take for them to make the payment.
 So it is important to prioritize your patients for a faster and smoother payment process.

 Timely submission of claims

 Practices frequently miss the deadlines established by the insurance providers, making late claim submissions one of the most frequent errors committed by practices.
-It is critical to understand that late submission of claims can result in their denial, making the already difficult RCM process even more difficult for the practice.
+It is critical to understand that late claims submissions can result in claim denials, making the already difficult revenue cycle management process even more difficult for the practice.
 Make sure that you submit your claims within a given time frame for an easier and faster payment cycle.
 The longer it takes to submit claims, the longer the payment cycle becomes, increasing the risk of claims going unpaid and resulting in revenue loss.

 Effective management of your accounts receivable

-Your accounts receivable is the key indicator of how well your practice is working and how well the RCM is being managed.
+Your accounts receivable is the key indicator of how well your practice is working and how well the revenue cycle is being managed.
 The higher the days in AR, the higher the risk of payment going unpaid.
 It is highly important to keep your AR days low for the smooth running of your practice and an increase in revenue.
 Remember, claims with AR days above 90 days are at a high risk of going unpaid.
-If the AR is not managed properly, then it will affect the overall revenue cycle and can even result in a huge loss of revenue for your practice.
+If the AR is not managed properly, then it will affect the overall revenue cycle management and can even result in a huge revenue loss for your practice.

 Mitigate and manage denials

-Claim denial management is one of the last but one of the most important steps for effective management of RCM.
+Claim denial management is one of the last but one of the most important steps for effective revenue cycle management.
 Claim denials are one of the most important and frequent reasons for the loss of revenue in a practice.
 Denied claims need to be identified and addressed as fast as possible for the maximum reimbursement.
 The best way is to avoid claim denials as much as possible.
-The rework and resubmission of denied claims can take a lot of time and effort from your staff and can create a lot of hassles in the revenue cycle.
+The rework and resubmission of denied claims can take a lot of time and effort from your staff and can create a lot of hassles in the revenue cycle management.
 Therefore, it is better to avoid claim denials to the best of your capability.
 Even if claim denials occur, make sure to address them in a timely manner.

 Partnering with an RCM service provider

-Revenue cycle management is a complex and demanding process that can take a lot of time and effort from your practice and its staff.
+Revenue cycle management is a complex and demanding process that can take a lot of time and effort from your dental practice and its staff.
 As a result, most of the practices often struggle with their management and end up losing a great deal of their revenue.
-Partnering with an RCM service provider can help you take the extra burden off the shoulders of your practice staff.
-With an RCM service provider by your side, you can focus your attention on the more important needs of your practice, including patient care and treatment.
+Partnering with a revenue cycle management service provider can help you take the extra burden off the shoulders of your practice staff.
+With a dental RCM service provider by your side, you can focus your attention on the more important needs of your practice, including patient care, treatment and patient experience.

 Conclusion